pijng/moonlogs/README.md

 # 🌘 moonlogs

-Moonlogs is a business event-logging tool with a built-in user-friendly web interface for easy access to events.
+Moonlogs is a business-event logging tool with a built-in user-friendly web interface for easy access to events.

 ## Table of Contents